fabulous-dev/Fabulous/ROADMAP.md

   * Generate `///` docs in code generator

 * Programming efficiency
-  * Support F# in Xamarin Live Player
+  * Support a Live Player reload
   * Support hot-reloading of the saved model, reapplying to the same app where possible

 * Handle 3rd party controls.